hyperion-rt/hyperion/docs/advanced/indepth_oct.rst

 Octree Grids
 ============

-`Octrees <http://en.wikipedia.org/wiki/Octree>`_ are hirearchical in nature, and therefore it is easiest to think about setting them up in a recursive manner.
+`Octrees <http://en.wikipedia.org/wiki/Octree>`_ are hierarchical in nature, and therefore it is easiest to think about setting them up in a recursive manner.
 To set up an octree, we want to populate a list of booleans (referred to as ``refined``).

 The first value indicates whether the parent cell is sub-divided.
 If it is, then the the second element indicates whether the first cell of the parent cell is sub-divided.
 If it isn't, then the next value indicates whether the second cell of the parent cell is sub-divided.
 If it is, then we need to specify the booleans for all the children of that cell before we move to the third cell of the parent cell.